What Is the Minimum Compensation for Whiplash?

 Since there is no standard settlement amount for whiplash, compensation will vary based on:

-- The severity of your whiplash injury
+• The severity and grade of your whiplash injury (from mild to severe)

-- Cost of your medical treatment
+• Duration of your medical treatment

 An experienced personal injury attorney can evaluate all of these factors to determine what fair compensation looks like in your case.
 They can then negotiate aggressively with the insurance companies on your behalf.